THE PARLOR

 Brand Tool Kit:

-And Photography Direction, as reference for photographers and designers for visual standards.
+• Photography Direction as a reference for photographers and designers for visual standards.

 Ornate, baroque vintage-style rectangular frame with intricate, swirling floral and leaf patterns in each corner and along the edges, leaving a blank center for text or an image.
 The design is elegant and decorative.